NikhilNikhare151/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project

-Welcome to the ""Data Warehouse and Analytics Project"" reposatory !
+Welcome to the **Data Warehouse and Analytics Project** reposatory !
 This project demonstrate a comprehensive data warehousing and analytics solution from building & data warehouse to generating actionable insignts, designeda s a portfolio project, it highlights industry best practices in data engneering and analytics.

 ## Project Requirements